-In a bid to curb the coronavirus outbreak, employers are putting in place precautions to stop further spreading of COVID-19 - working from home being one of them.
-If you are also self-isolating, whether that’s due to showing mild symptoms and are able to work from home, the below tips will also be of use.
+In a bid to curb the coronavirus outbreak, employers are putting in place precautions to stop the further spreading of COVID-19 - working from home being one of them.
+If you are also self-isolating, whether that’s due to showing mild symptoms and being able to work from home, the below tips will also be of use.

 For more detailed information on protecting your physical wellbeing and for steps employees and employers can take to help present the infection and spread of COVID-19, see https://www.australia.gov.au/

-Top five tips for working from home:
+top five tips for working from home:

 - Set your alarm